 The majority of Veritex's banking assets are monetary in nature and subject to risk from changes in interest rates.
 Like most financial institutions, Veritex's earnings and cash flows depend to a great extent upon the level of net interest income, or the difference between the interest income earned on loans, investments and other interest-earning assets, and the interest paid on interest-bearing liabilities, such as deposits and borrowings.
 Changes in interest rates can increase or decrease net interest income because different types of assets and liabilities may react differently, and at different times, to market interest rate changes.
 When interest-bearing liabilities mature or reprice more quickly, or to a greater degree than interest-earning assets in a period, an increase in interest rates could reduce net interest income.
 Similarly, when interest-earning assets mature or reprice more quickly, or to a greater degree than interest-bearing liabilities, falling interest rates could reduce net interest income.
-As of December 31, 2015, 45.5% of interest-earning assets and 50.7% of interest-bearing liabilities are variable rate.
-Veritex's interest sensitivity profile was asset sensitive as of March 31, 2015, meaning that it estimates net interest income would increase more from rising interest rates than from falling interest rates.
+As of December 31, 2016, 43.4% of assets and 52.5% of liabilities are variable rate.
+Veritex's interest sensitivity profile was asset sensitive as of December 31, 2016, meaning that it estimates net interest income would increase more from rising interest rates than from falling interest rates.